Snaper014/Clone_Youtube/README.md

  - Create React App
  - CSS (for styling)

-## Screenshots

-Insert some screenshots of your application here if you'd like.

 ## Acknowledgments

 This project was inspired by the functionalities and design of YouTube.